 Therefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling… (Php 2:12)

 What does it mean to work out your salvation with fear and trembling?

-This is a verse that religious-types love to quote.
-They use it to say that salvation is something we need to work for, that we must tip-toe fearfully through life lest we upset a wrathful God and find ourselves thrown into hell.
+Some say salvation is something to work for, that we must tip-toe fearfully through life lest we upset a wrathful God and find ourselves thrown into hell.
 It sounds spiritual, but it’s an anti-christ message that insults the Spirit of grace.

 Work out your own salvation…

 But what does it mean to work out your own salvation?
 We have this idea that salvation equals forgiveness, but it is so much more than that.

 Salvation is the word soteria which includes “deliverance, preservation, safety, and salvation.”
 It is a picture of a new life where all your needs – your need for forgiveness, deliverance, healing, provision – are supplied according to his riches in glory by Christ Jesus (Ph 4:19).